Blaizzy/mlx-embeddings/docs/Homebrew-brew-Maintainer-Guide.md

 ### `brew tests` and BuildPulse

 BuildPulse monitors CI jobs for every push to `Homebrew/brew` to detect flaky tests and track them over time.
-The reports are available to Homebrew maintainers on [buildpulse.io](https://buildpulse.io/installations) and daily summaries are published to [`#buildpulse-health`](https://machomebrew.slack.com/archives/C0268BSJBJ8) in Slack.
+The reports are available to Homebrew maintainers on [buildpulse.io](https://buildpulse.io/@Homebrew) and daily summaries are published to [`#buildpulse-health`](https://machomebrew.slack.com/archives/C0268BSJBJ8) in Slack.

 BuildPulse can be used as a guide to identify which flaky tests are causing the most disruption to the CI suite.
 To make the biggest improvements to the reliability of the build, we can focus on the most disruptive flaky tests first (i.e. the tests causing the most intermittent failures).

 To help find the root cause for a particular flaky test, buildpulse.io provides links to the most recent CI job and commit where the test failed and then passed with no change to the underlying code.
 You may want to check out the code at that commit to attempt to reproduce the failure locally.
-You can also see the list of recent failures on [buildpulse.io](https://buildpulse.io) to determine if the test always fails the same way.
+You can also see the list of recent failures on [buildpulse.io](https://buildpulse.io/@Homebrew) to determine if the test always fails the same way.

-## Manpages and shell completions
+## Manpages and Shell Completions

 Homebrew's manpages and shell completions are generated automatically by the `brew generate-man-completions` command.
 Contributors are welcome to run this command and commit the changes in a PR, but they don't have to.
 If they don't, a follow-up PR to make the necessary changes will be opened automatically by [@BrewTestBot](https://github.com/BrewTestBot) once the original PR is merged.
 These follow-up PRs can be merged immediately if the changes seem correct.

-An update can be requested manually by triggering the workflow from the [Update maintainers, manpage and completions](https://github.com/Homebrew/brew/actions/workflows/update-man-completions.yml) section under the "Actions" tab.
+An update can be requested manually by triggering the workflow from the [Update sponsors, maintainers, manpage and completions](https://github.com/Homebrew/brew/actions/workflows/sponsors-maintainers-man-completions.yml) section under the "Actions" tab.
 Click on the "Run workflow" dropdown and then the "Run workflow" button.
 A PR will be opened shortly if there are any changes.